 Most Stowers ODR data files on the FTP server are available for internet download.
 For very large datasets, it might be necessary to contact Stowers Library Services to find an alternate method for data access.
 A fee may be assessed to cover the cost of storage media or other method of transfer.

 How do I download Stowers ODR files using an FTP client?

 Stowers ODR files can be accessed from your computer using File Transfer Protocol (FTP).
 Depending on your computer operating system, this will allow you to drag and drop files and folders to your computer.

-FTP is natively supported by the latest versions of Windows and Mac OS, but sometimes requires downloading "FTP client" software such as FileZilla:
+FTP is natively supported by the latest versions of Windows and Mac OS, but modern browsers (except Internet Explorer) now require downloading "FTP client" software such as FileZilla: